 "A 65-year-old couple will need an estimated $260,000 to pay for unreimbursed medical expenses through retirement — and that doesn't include Long-Term Care, according to Fidelity Investments.
 If you want to have a healthy retirement, there's a big wild card you need to be prepared for health care expenses."Matt Lauer

-Lauer pointed out these costs do not pay for Long-Term Care something he reported that 7 in 10 people will need at some point.
+Lauer pointed out health insurance (including Medicareand supplements) does not pay for long-term care costs, something he reported that 7 in 10 people would need at some point in their lifetime.

 “Long-Term Care will cost anywhere from $44,000 to $96,000 a year depending on the type of care you require but you need a plan to pay for that.”Jean Chatzky, Financial Editor for NBC’s “Today Show”

-Traditional Long-Term Care Insurance will pay for any type of care, at home or in a facility.
-Chatzky reports the rate for a 60-year-old couple in normal health is about $2,100 a year for a mid-range policy according to the American Association for Long-Term Care Insurance (AALTCI).
+Traditional Long-Term Care Insurance will pay for all levels of care, at home or in a facility.
+Chatzky reports the rate for a 60-year-old couple in normal health is about $2,100 a year for a mid-range policy, according to the American Association for Long-Term Care Insurance (AALTCI).
 The AALTCI is a national advocacy group to educate Americans on Long-Term Care Planning.

 Premiums on these policies may be tax-deductible.
-The AALTCI also says most states offer partnership policies which provide additional dollar-for-dollar asset protection.
+The AALTCI also says most states offer partnership policies that provide additional dollar-for-dollar asset protection.

-If you’ve been saving for years and are looking to leave something to your kids, this is a way to make sure that all of your money doesn’t go to pay for health care according to Chatzky.
+Chatzky says that if you've been saving for years and are looking to leave something to your kids, Long-Term Care Insurance is a way to make sure that all of your money doesn't go to pay for health care.

 “You want to start shopping at about age 50 and you want to ramp up your shopping very quickly.”Jean Chatzky